hilookas/odrive-can/docs/rpi_config.md

 *Setup on a Raspberry Pi Machine for Waveshare 2-CH CAN HAT*

+!!! note
     installation scripts are found in `install` directory

 ## 1. Prepare system